Sweet Potato Black Bean Quesadillas

 This recipe was originally posted as part of a recipe contest sponsored by the California Sweetpotato Council.
 I received free samples of California sweetpotatoes mentioned in this post, but I was not compensated for my time.

-In case you missed my previous post, it’s sweetpotato season and no, I didn’t misspell that.
+In case you missed my previous post, it’s sweetpotato season and no, I did not misspell that.
 California sweetpotatoes are now being known as one word to emphasize that they are not the “sweet potato” you are used to.
 California sweetpotatoes are grown in soft sand and are hand sorted during harvest to minimize scarring and scratching.
-End result: a visually higher quality, more attractive sweetpotato.
+End result: a visually higher quality, and more attractive sweetpotato.
 Sweetpotatoes are also not white potatoes and yams, the latter of which are imported from the Caribbean and are starchier than sweetpotatoes.

 Sweet Potato Black Bean Quesadillas